Skip to main page content

 If an individual isn’t crying or visibly upset, it probably wasn’t a serious sexual assault.

 Every individual responds to the trauma of sexual assault differently.
 They may cry or they may be calm.
 They may be silent or very angry.
 Their behaviour is not an indicator of their experience.
-It is important not to judge a person by how he or she responds to the assault.
+It is important not to judge a person by how they responds to the assault.

 If someone does not have obvious physical injuries, like cuts or bruises, they probably were not sexually assaulted.